 It will show you the network configuration of the VM instance.

-We have now attached the LAN interface of the firewall, you can now click on the network adapter 2.
-As the WAN interface requires internet access I am choosing the interface NAT as my second adapter and click on Ok.
+We have now attached the WAN interface to the firewall, you can now click on the network adapter 1.

 6. Start the Opnsense VM.

 You can select the VM and click on start.
 You will get a pop-up to select the start-up disk, choose OPNsense from the list and click on Start.